GEMINI-Medicine/Rgemini/articles/data_coverage.md

     timelines.
 - **Within-hospital differences in data timelines**
   - Even within the same hospital, data timelines can vary between tables.
-For example at sites 4 and 9, lab data have a shorter coverage period compared to `admdad`/`lab` data.
+For example at sites 4 and 9, lab data cover a shorter time period compared to `admdad`/`ipscu` data.
 This is typically due to challenges associated with extracting clinical (as opposed to administrative) data.
 If lab data are crucial for your research question, keep in mind that the effective data timeline for your analyses is determined by lab data coverage (rather than `admdad`